pivotx/PivotX-extensions/wxrexport/docs/wordpress.markdown

 __Excluding exports from import__

 If you want to exclude exported parts from the import you can manually edit the generated xml files before import.
 Just delete the lines beginning with the `<item>` tag and the `</item>` tag and all lines in between.

+__Check errors__

+If the import reports errors you should check these errors obviously.
+Also important is to check the id's of the imports just in front of the failing import.
+The WP importer is known to set these id's to the id of the failing import......
+If these imported parts are used somewhere (i.e. connected through its id) then this connection will be wrong.

+__Peculiar things__

+1. If the importer encounters an audio file with an image embedded it will create this image as a separate entity.
+These entities do not have a title.
+The author of the entity will be the user that does the import (so the user selected is not used).
+2. After import of the uploads check all media for creation of thumbnails.
+If there is no thumbnail visible in the list it could be that the file name contains unwanted characters.